 Most of the time, honey bees get their water from puddles, ponds, and other natural sources near the hive.
 However, these sources aren’t always safe or healthy.
 The water might contain harmful bacteria or pesticides from nearby soil.
 If the water source is too deep or doesn’t have a safe place for bees to land, they could drown.
 All these dangers make it important for beekeepers and bee-friendly gardeners to provide a safe water source.
 A wide, shallow dish with fresh water is the perfect way to give your local honey bees a safe place to land.
 Make sure this water source is relatively close to the hive or the hive’s foraging grounds.
 To make the waterer even safer, place stones, twigs, corks, or other objects within the dish to give the honey bees a place to sit and drink.

-Do your honey bees have the resources they need to thrive?
+Get the resources your honey bees need to thrive!
 Outfit your colonies with waterers, honey bee feeders, and other supplies from Mann Lake.